tkr22777/teaching-kg-574/19_routing_fundamentals_distance_vector.md

 - **Distance Vector**: Share routing tables with neighbors, "routing by rumor"
   - Examples: RIP, EIGRP
   - Simple mental model; can be slower to react to failures
+  - *Note: EIGRP is sometimes called an "advanced distance vector" or "hybrid" because it adds Link-State features, but we classify it here as DV for its neighbor-based updates*
 - **Link-State**: Build a complete topology map, calculate best paths independently
   - Examples: OSPF, IS-IS
   - More setup, faster/more reliable convergence in practice